-Public administration makes effective use of big data in Italy
+Public administrators in Italy make effective use of big data with SAS

 "We plan and develop innovative public services that make life easier for citizens and businesses, and facilitate and accelerate dealings with the public administration," explains Paola Leproni, Head of the Governance Management Area at CSI-Piemonte, speaking at a SAS big data seminar.